aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 ## **Java PowerPoint to HTML**

-For Java sample code to convert PowerPoint to HTML, please see the section below i.e. [Convert PowerPoint to HTML](#convert-powerpoint-to-html).
+For Javascript sample code to convert PowerPoint to HTML, please see the section below i.e. [Convert PowerPoint to HTML](#convert-powerpoint-to-html).
 The code can load number of formats like PPT, PPTX and ODP in Presentation object and save it to HTML format.

 ## **About PowerPoint to HTML Conversion**
 Using [**Aspose.Slides for Node.js via Java**](https://products.aspose.com/slides/nodejs-java/), applications and developers can convert a PowerPoint presentation to HTML: **PPTX to HTML** or **PPT to HTML**.